 Lugdunum: Roman naval base and fortified military granary at the estuary of the river Rhine, modern Katwijk in the Netherlands

 Lugdunum was a naval base and fortified military granary at the estuary of the river Rhine.
 It was probably the location of one of the strangest incidents from ancient history.
-In 40, the emperor Caligula arrived at the beach with many soldiers, probably belonging to the newly recruited Twenty-second legion Primigenia.
+In 40 CE, the Roman emperor Caligula arrived at the beach with many soldiers, probably belonging to the newly recruited Twenty-second Legion Primigenia.
 What happened next, is told by his biographer Suetonius.

 Finally, as if resolved to make war in earnest, he drew up a line of battle on the shore of the ocean, placed his ballistas and other artillery, and, no one knowing or able to imagine what he was going to do, he all of a sudden commanded they gather sea shells and fill their helmets and pockets with them [...].
 As a monument of this victory, he erected a lofty tower, from which lights were to shine at night to guide the course of ships, as from the lighthouse of Alexandria.note[Suetonius, Life of Caligula 46; tr.
 J. Gavorse.]